xullnn/ls_pull_over_push/101/answers.md

 procedural:(Computing)denoting high-level programming languages which can be used to solve problems without requiring the programmer to specify an exact procedure to be followed

-10. When mapping out flowchart or pseudo code for a program, can the two types of programming(procedural and imperative) be mixed together?
+9. When mapping out flowchart or pseudo code for a program, can the two types of programming(procedural and imperative) be mixed together?
 Why?

 Yes.
-For some complicated programs, it's not appropriate to draw out every detail on the flowchart, overly crammed details may make the chart hard to read and understand.
+For some complicated programs, it's not appropriate to draw out every detail on the flowchart(work all in procedural style), overly crammed details may make the chart hard to read and understand.
 For some sub processes we can use a high level description to denote, then later we can draw another separated flowchart to map out the implementation details of this sub process.
 By doing this we can always keep things presented at the same level and grow our design systematically.

-11. How many ways can you come up with to check if the input string get by `num = gets.chomp` can be completely converted to an integer?
+10. How many ways can you come up with to check if the input string get by `num = gets.chomp` can be completely converted to an integer?

 - `num.to_i.to_s == num`
 - `num.match(/[0-9]+/).string.size == num.size && !num.start_with?('0')`
 - `!num.start_with?('0') && !num.match(/[^0-9]/)`
 - `Integer(num)`

-12. When defining a method, what aspects should be considered(think from naming, responsibility etc.)?
+11. When defining a method, what aspects should be considered(think from naming, responsibility etc.)?

 - case
 - indentation